The Divergence Borel-Cantelli Lemma revisited: Introduction

-In short, the purpose of this paper is to determine whether or not Lemma~DBC is best possible.
+In short, the purpose of the present paper is to determine whether or not Lemma~DBC is best possible.
 In other words, is it the case that the \emph{pairwise quasi-independence on average} condition \eqref{vbx1x} cannot be replaced by a weaker condition?
-Recall, that in view of Lemma~CBC, the divergence sum condition within Lemm~DBC is not negotiable -- it has to be present.
+Recall, that in view of Lemma~CBC, the divergence sum condition within Lemma~DBC is not negotiable -- it has to be present.
 We show that within a reasonably general framework, given any $\limsup$ set $E_{\infty}:=\limsup_{i \to \infty} E_i $ with $ \mu(E_{\infty}) > 0 $ the sets $E_i$ can be appropriately manipulated or rather ``trimmed'' in such a manner that the resulting subsets $ E^*_i$ are quasi-independent on average and the sum of the measures $ \mu(E^*_i) $ diverges.
-Thus, up to ``trimming'' the divergence Borel-Cantelli Lemma is best possible.
+Thus, up to ``trimming'' the divergence Borel--Cantelli Lemma is best possible.
+Moreover, we show that quasi-independence on average for the trimmed sets is in fact not only equivalent to full measure but to three other useful properties which are of independent interest especially within the context of applications.
+We conclude the paper with a couple of examples that demonstrate the versatility and power of our results.